sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

-Here, choose event type *square* (onsets of square target stimuli in this experiment), and press *OK*.
+Here, choose event type *square* (onsets of square target stimuli in this experiment), and press *Ok*.
 You may also type in the selected event type directly in the upper text box of the [pop_epoch.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_epoch.m) window.